1

 while acting in a drama on the stage, assumes various guises and

-exhibits different characters but himself remains the same. (
+exhibits different characters but himself remains the same.
+(Hkxr

 gsrq Hkxoku izHkq jke /kjsm ruq Hkwi Afd, pfjr ikou ije izkd`r uj